Kuronons/FZ_graphics/Passport background/Readme.md

-Here you can find passport backgrounds designed for RogueMaster firmware (using a single picture instead of 2 and coded lines as in ofw)
+Here you can find passport backgrounds designed for RogueMaster firmware

+(passport.c file edited so a single background picture is used instead of 2 + coded lines for the passport borders as in ofw)

-FLIPPER CLASSIC
+- ##FLIPPER CLASSIC##

     As originally designed by FZ team